TinyTapeout/tinytapeout-gf-0p1/README.md

 - Visit [tinytapeout.com](https://tinytapeout.com/) for more information on the project and how to get involved.

+If you want to build Tiny Tapeout yourself, please refer to [BUILDING.md](BUILDING.md).

 # Project index

 | Address | Author | Title | Source tree |